SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Stats, Skills and Beliefs</b></summary>

-Your stats and skills cannot be higher than 10.
+Your stats cannot be higher than 10.
 If a stat becomes 0, you fall prone and are [stunned](/2020/11/10/extra-rules/#Conditions).

 <ins>**Strength**</ins> represents your physical prowess.
 You roll it for strength and endurance-related feats.